bladeofthewiz/DATA-SCIENCE-PORTFOLIO/README.md

 ## How to Explore

-- Click any project name above to open its folder and code on GitHub.
+- Click any project folder above to open its folder and code on GitHub.
 - Each project contains its own README or notebook with more details.

 ---